 How can middle school students be inspired to pursue careers in STEM fields?
 It’s a question that has significant implications for education and workforce development.

-- Studying perceptions of STEM-focused Career Technical Education (CTE) from a nationwide sample of 800 middle school–aged youth and 30 mentors from skill-based STEM industries;
+- Studied perceptions of STEM-focused Career Technical Education (CTE) from a nationwide sample of 800 middle-school–aged youth and 30 mentors from skill-based STEM industries

-- Testing the development of digital tools to support positive messaging around skill-based education and careers with mentors; and
+- Tested the development of a CTE STEM Digital Resource Study Guide to support positive messaging around skill-based education and careers with mentors

-- Testing the use of the materials with mentors and school counselors to determine the interventions overall promise.
+- Tested the use of the guide with mentors and school counselors to determine the intervention’s overall promise

 WGBH Education Foundation, Global Strategy Group